bstefanescu/qutejs/web/doc/docs/attributes/q-toggle.md

-# The x-toggle attribute
+# The q:toggle attribute

 You can use this directive to conditionally add or remove `flag` like attributes on HTML elements.
-The attribute to be toggled must be prefixed with `x-toggle` and takes as value an expression.
+The attribute to be toggled must be prefixed with `q:toggle` and takes as value an expression.
 If the value evaluates to a truthy value then the attribute is added otherwise it is removed

-**Syntax:** `x-toggle:attrName={booleanExpression}`
+**Syntax:** `q:toggle-attrName={booleanExpression}`

 ## The `?attr` alias